rosariopfernandes/resume/tips.md

 - Target it to a specific job role by picking the JD, extracting keywords from it and making your resume adequate to it.
 - Highlight what makes you unique and stand out from the crowd
-- Convey your skills consicely
+- Convey your skills concisely
 - Work Experience Description bullet points should convey:
   - Action
   - Numbers
   - Success

+   A nice way of showing it is using the formula "Accomplished [X] as measured by [Y] by doing [Z]"

 - 1 Page summary of your professional background; drop hobbies and references;
 - 1 Page only.
 Recruiters don't read second pages unless they're looking for seniors
 - Use PDF to make sure your formatting is preserved regardless of the reader